Mustafizur Rahman

 Mustafizur Rahman (Bengali: মুস্তাফিজুর রহমান; born 6 September 1995) is a Bangladeshi international cricketer.
 A left-arm fast-medium bowler, he is recognized for his most prolific 'slower cutters' all over the world.
 He has taken more wickets in the death overs of Twenty20 Internationals than any other bowler.
 His career took off during the 2015 Bangladesh Premier League when he caught the attention of cricket pundits with his ability to bowl accurate cutters and slower deliveries, earning him the nickname "The Fizz."
 This talent quickly propelled him to international prominence.
+He is widely regarded as one of the best Fast-bowlers in Bangladesh, especially in limited-overs cricket.
+He plays for Lahore Qalandars in the Pakistan Super League.

 Making his debut for the Bangladesh national team in 2015, Mustafizur Rahman showcased his skills in the limited-overs formats.
 Mustafizur's international career highlights includes his debut series against India in 2015, where he became the first player to claim 11 wickets in his first two one day international matches.
 This achievement propelled Bangladesh to a historic series victory over India.
 He has represented his country in numerous international tournaments, including the ICC Cricket World Cup, the ICC Champions Trophy, and the Asia Cup.
 In club career he was acquired by Sunrisers Hyderabad in 2016 with a fee of $208k, where he won his first Indian Premier League (IPL) title.
 He was the fifth highest wicket taker in the tournament.
 He has subsequently played in the IPL for Mumbai Indians, Rajasthan Royals, Delhi Capitals and Chennai Super Kings.

 He is the only overseas player to win the Emerging Player Award in 2016 IPL for Sunrisers Hyderabad.
 He was listed in ICC Men's ODI Team of the Year three times (2015, 2018, 2021) and ICC Men's T20I Team of the Year once (2021).

 Early career

 In 2012, Mustafizur travelled to Bangladesh's capital Dhaka to try out for a fast-bowlers camp.
 Prior to that, scouters first encountered him in an Under-17 tournament in Satkhira.
 He was admitted to the Bangladesh Cricket Board's foundation of fast bowling.
-Soon he was selected to the Bangladesh Under-19 side for the 2014 Under-19 Cricket World Cup in UAE, where he took a total of eight wickets.
+Soon he was selected to the Bangladesh Under-19 team for the 2014 Under-19 Cricket World Cup in UAE, where he took a total of eight wickets.

 Mustafizur started both his First-class cricket and List-A cricket from 2014, representing Khulna Division and Abahani Limited, respectively.
 He was picked for Bangladesh A's tour of West Indies.